 - Gerstein, R., 1978, “Intimacy and Privacy”, Ethics, 89: 76–81

 - Henkin, L., 1974, “Privacy and Autonomy”, Columbia Law Review, 74: 1410–33

 - Inness, J., 1992, Privacy, Intimacy and Isolation, Oxford: Oxford University Press

 - Johnson, J., 1994, “Constitutional Privacy”, Law and Philosophy, 13: 161–193

 - Kupfer, J., 1987, “Privacy, Autonomy and Self-Concept”, American Philosophical Quarterly, 24: 81–89

 - Kundera, M., 1984, The Unbearable Lightness of Being, New York: Harper Collins

-- MacKinnon, C., 1989, Toward a Feminist Theory of the State, Cambridge: Harvard University Press
+- MacKinnon, C., 1989, Toward a Feminist Theory of the State, Cambridge, MA: Harvard University Press

 - Mead, M., 1949, Coming of Age in Samoa, New York: New American Library

 - Moore, A.D., 1998, “Intangible Property: Privacy, Power, and Information Control”, American Philosophical Quarterly 35: 365–378